 Garantia's own funds are formed in full of unrestricted Tier 1 basic own funds.
-Garantia does not apply the transition arrangements in defining its basic own funds and Garantia's own funds do not include items classified as ancillary own funds.
-The amount and quality of own funds is sufficient to cover the Solvency Capital Requirement and the minimum capital requirement.
+Garantia does not apply transition arrangements in defining its basic own funds and Garantia's own funds do not include items classified as ancillary own funds.
+The amount and quality of own funds is sufficient to cover the solvency capital requirement and the minimum capital requirement.

-The amount of Garantia's own funds grew to EUR 112.7 (103.3) million.
-The growth in own funds resulted from a solid balance on the technical account and excellent return on investments.
+The amount of Garantia's own funds grew to EUR 114.1 (112.7) million during the 2020 financial year.
+The growth in own funds was a result of the net profit for the financial year.